derpberk/ASV_Loyola_US/src/asv_loyola_us/asv_loyola_us/mission_node.markdown

 <a id="close_asv_callback"></a>

-This function is a callback from service /close_asv this function is not used, it should be better developed This functions turns off the ASV safelly, killing the node
+This function is a callback from service /close_asv This functions turns off the ASV safelly, killing the node
 Args:
     bool always true to turn off the vehicle